 There are also lovely little shops and cafes throughout the center of the city starting at the grand Piazza Tasso.

 Although there are many things to do to occupy your time, one of the downsides to Sorrento is the lack of beaches to spend the day lounging in and catching the hot Italian sun.

-If this is one of the main purposes and interests of your trip and you’re wondering whether to stay in Sorrento, Positano, or Amalfi; Positano or Amalfi are definitely the spots for you.
+If this is one of the main purposes and interests of your trip and you’re wondering whether to stay in Sorrento, then maybe consider one of the other towns instead.

 You can also use Sorrento to your advantage as it’s a great base for the Amalfi Coast as well as visiting other places nearby.
-Pompeii and Mount Vesuvius are closer to Sorrento vs Amalfi or Positano and are terrific day trips, also with a lot of great hikes nearby if you’re looking for more physical activity.
+Pompeii and Mount Vesuvius are closer to Sorrento than to Amalfi and Positano and are terrific day trips.

 Where to Stay in Sorrento